pkgranholt/Improved-search-for-used-cars/Presentation.md

 ![ggplot auto aes kilometer](https://user-images.githubusercontent.com/26480394/27180905-9bf885f8-51d5-11e7-98ec-04cde41c3c15.png)

 It seems like the kilometer variable is in bins, which means kilometers is rounded to some numbers.
-Two - there is an incredibly high number of cars that have registered with 150 000 kilometers compared to the other bins.
+There is also an incredibly high number of cars that have registered with 150 000 kilometers compared to the other bins.
 This is likely because the data is truncated, that is, values over 150 000 km is combined with those in the 150 000 km group.

 To be absolutely certain there is binning in the kilometer data, let's find the unique kilometer values.